 Thanks to all the travel nurses who took time to rate Next on the TNC website.
 Your feedback—kind words and the constructive criticisms 🚧—are taken seriously by our team.
 Continuing to provide top-quality service and work to improve in areas you’ve identified is our mission.
 Our specialty-focused travel nurse recruiters believe you deserve more than just someone who can find you a job—you need someone with whom you can build a relationship.
 That relationship comes through when you have questions and when your recruiter makes things easier outside of the facility.
 All this so you can focus on what’s most important: the patient.

 Whether you’re an experienced RN considering a travel position for the first time, or you’ve been on eight travel assignments already, reach out to Next Travel Nursing for your next job.
-With platinum-level benefits, and a Chief Nursing Officer that is always available ☎, we’re ready to help you succeed in 2018!
+With first-day benefits, and a Chief Nursing Officer that is always available ☎, we’re ready to help you succeed in 2018!

 A Telemetry travel nurse’s attention to detail is paramount to the success of their unit and the health of the patients in their care.
 Working with patients who are often at high risk for complications, telemetry nurses like yourself require advanced medical knowledge, technical expertise, and strong interpersonal skills. 🗨 The Next Travel Nursing team of Telemetry-focused recruiters is #pumped to work incredible Telemetry travel nurses like you.
 We understand what you want in a travel job, and will land an assignment that checks as many of your boxes as possible. ✅